segasai/q3c/README.md

 ## Installation

-1) make
+- make
-2) make install
+- make install
-3) Do "create extension q3c" in PostgreSQL shell
+- Do "create extension q3c" in PostgreSQL shell

-Note: To successfully compile Q3C you need to have the program called pg_config in your PATH
+Note: To successfully compile Q3C have to have pg_config in your PATH

 After the installation you will have several new functions in PostgreSQL.
 All names of these functions start with the "q3c_" prefix.